tsimg/spectra-plot/README.md

 Run it from your browser window by clicking on https://tsimg.github.io/spectra-plot/.

 OR, download `index.html` and open it in your browser.
-That's it.
-No server required.

 ---